How To Use Thermography To Help Equine And Pet Health

 It can be used for a variety of reasons, although one of the main reasons is to identify pain.
 This could be pain from:

-- Poorly fitting tack (e.g. saddle or bridle, etc)
+- Poorly fitting tack or harness (e.g. saddle or bridle, etc)

 - Ligament or tendon injuries